E-Tsai/ustc-operating-systems/lab2-boot2C_64bit/README.md

-# Lab 2: A Simple Task Manager
+# Lab 2: Starting From Boot Loader

 *A simple OS with a FCFS task manager.*